jennnico/python-budget-app/README.md

 # Budget App (Python)

-This project was completed as part of the freeCodeCamp Scientific Computing with Python curriculum.
+This project was completed as part of the freeCodeCamp Scientific Computing with Python curriculum: https://www.freecodecamp.org/learn/python-v9/lab-budget-app/build-a-budget-app

 The application allows users to: